acupy/genetic-algorithm-es6/README.md

 [![NPM](https://nodei.co/npm/genetic-algorithm-fw.png?downloads=true)](https://npmjs.org/package/genetic-algorithm-fw)

-This package provides a framework for building applications where genetic algorithm (GA) is used for solving optimization problems based on a natural selection process that mimics biological evolution.
+This package provides a framework for building applications where genetic algorithms (GA) are used for solving optimization problems based on a natural selection process that mimics biological evolution.

 The algorithm repeatedly modifies a population of individual solutions.